peterpeterson/rcas/README.md

 - It has a completely useless chat feature.
 - No security considerations have been made.

-It was originally built to wrap a Minecraft bedrock server for remote commands to be executed, but you should be able to adapt it for most command line applications.
+It was originally built to wrap a Minecraft bedrock server for remote commands to be executed.
+I was sick of my daughter coming to me every 10 minutes to change the environment or settings in her world.
+She now can enter the commands herself without physical or RDP access to the server.
+It's hilarious to watch the kids slam commands into the server at the same time.
+Chaos!

+The application is pretty generic and you should be able to adapt it for most command line applications.
 Maybe it will work for old DOS-based MUDs?
 Who knows!

 The server backend is written in Python 3
-The UI is written in WebAssembly and uses Dear ImGui framework for windowing.
-Totally overkill,
+The UI is written in WebAssembly and uses Dear ImGui.
+Totally overkill.

 There is an included docker image for building the UI.
 Very little prerequisites required.